ksdperera/cloudformation-das/README.md

 4. Go to [AWS CloudFormer console](https://console.aws.amazon.com/cloudformation/home).
 5. Select Create Stack option and select choose a template option.
 6. Browse and select the cloudformation template under cloudformation-templates directory for the deployment pattern preferred and proceed with the deployment.
-Supported deployment patterns are as below.
+Supported deployment pattern and solution are as below.
    1. Pattern2: WSO2 Data Analytics Server Minimum HA deployment with external RDS
-   2. Pattern-analytics-apim-solution: APIM Analytics 2.1.0 Minimum HA Cluster with APIM 2.1.0 all in one single node as data publisher.
+   2. Solution-Analytics-APIM: APIM Analytics 2.1.0 Minimum HA Cluster with APIM 2.1.0 all in one single node as data publisher.
 7. Follow the on screen instructions, and provide the ARN of the certificate uploaded in step 3, SSH key, and other requested information and proceed.